-EASY/Exit allows installations to take advantage of the ‘hidden’ functionality available in z/OS and DFSMShsm without the need for complex, hard-to-maintain assembler language exit routines.
+EASY/Exit is a powerful tool for installations that want to replace existing exits and take advantage of all the ‘hidden’ functionality available in z/OS subsystems such as DFSMShsm, FTP, MPF, TSO, JES2, and others without the need for assembler language code or complex recovery procedures.

 - must be coded in assembler language